michaelmrose/vi3/readme.md

 - r enter resize mode same as default resize mode in i3
 - n cycle through all windows with the same window class as current window eg all firefox instances
 - q quit current app
-- dd kill all apps in workspace
-- da kill all apps on currently visible workspaces ie on all monitors
 - af toggle floating
 - ah arrange horizontally
 - av arrange verticly